frommberger/mobile4D-docs/ui.rst

 Avoid numbers
 ^^^^^^^^^^^^^
-Numbers, if crowdsourced, are rarely correct, and rather estimates. mobile4D tries to avoid people to have to give exact numbers, but rather used text-free interfaces, as the flood-height picker.
+Numbers, if crowdsourced, are rarely correct, and rather estimates. mobile4D tries to avoid people to have to give exact numbers, but rather used text-free interfaces, such as the flood-height picker.

 Exploit prior knowledge